 As far as I know you are correct.
 Kubrick has not allowed it to come into the video market and , finally, if a video distributor doesn't knock on our door and say, 'please classify this', there is nothing we can do about it.
 As we mentioned

 before in the case of The Exorcist, I thought at least we should have a look and that the knowledge that we were having a look caused the distributor to come forward and ask for classification.
 Finally, we are reactive, we are not active.

 Again we have an official line and an unofficial one.
-This is from an article published in the Guardian last September; The official line is that Kubrick, who co-owns the British rights withdrew it after a year on release in the West End and
+This is from an article published in the Guardian last September; The official line is that Kubrick, who co-owns the British rights withdrew it after a year on release in the West End and ever

-threats to his family and his relatives.
+his family and his relatives.
 The bottom line is Paul, if you want to go and see it, until Andreas is asked to classify it, you have to Paris.